More than Friends (Inna song): Critical and commercial reception

 Apaza from Direct Lyrics called "More than Friends" a "European smash", but questioned its release process, "It's January, it's cold, so why didn't Inna wait till like July to unleash 'More Than Friends'?".
 Julien Goncalves of Pure Charts noted the song's commercial appeal.
 The Times of India's Gavin Rasquinha wrote, "If you like house music with catchy beats and strong vocals, give this one a whirl."
 Commercially, "More than Friends" reached number 20 in native Romania, number 52 in Italy and number 92 in France.
 The record spent 25 weeks on Spain's PROMUSICAE chart, debuting at number 30 in April 2013 and peaking at position seven in August 2013.
-It was also certified Gold by the same organisation for streaming four million copies as of November 2013.
+It was also certified Gold by the same organisation for 20,000 copies sold.
 "More than Friends" further reached the top ten in Bulgaria, Slovakia and the Polish dance chart.

 Music video

 A teaser for the music video was released on 15 January 2013.
 The full version was then uploaded onto Inna's official YouTube channel with both a previously unreleased solo version and a version with Daddy Yankee on 18 January and 4 February 2013, respectively.
 Both versions were shot by Edward Aninaru at Venice Beach in Los Angeles.

 The visual opens with shots of the beach, followed by the appearance of five males with surfboards in their hands.
-Inna is then showed dancing to the song in a pink-black bathing suit and winks to the surfers along with other females.
+Inna is then shown dancing to the song in a pink-black bathing suit and winks to the surfers along with other females.
 Subsequently, the singer resides at a pool with a disc jockey, where people party and fight with water guns.
 After Yankee's guest cameo and shots of a party at night are shown, the video ends with Inna and a man that appeared in the beginning walking into the sunset at the beach.
 Cut scenes show Yankee rapping in different locations, Inna dancing to the track at sunset, and her taking a shower.
 Direct Lyrics' Apaza commended the music video and wrote that Inna portrayed a "California girl" in the clip.
 He also likened the plot of the visual to the lyrical message of Kesha's "Die Young" (2013), "'like we're gonna die young' style".
 Purepeople compared the imagery of the visual to American action drama series Baywatch.